Boboye Oyeyemi

-Boboye Olayemi Oyeyemi (born 26 November 1960) is the immediate past Corps Marshal and Chief Executive of Federal Road Safety Corps (Nigeria).
+Boboye Olayemi Oyeyemi (born 26 November 1960) was Corps Marshal and Chief Executive of Federal Road Safety Corps (Nigeria) from July 2014 to July 2022.
 He was appointed by the President of Nigeria Muhammadu Buhari for second and final term which took effect from 24 July 2018.

 Early life and education

 Boboye was born in Ibadan but hails from Oke Ero local government area of Kwara State.
 He attended Baptist Primary School Ibadan, where he got his First Leaving School Certificate in 1975 and Christ High School Ibadan for his West African Senior School Certificate Examination in 1980.
 In 1983, he got his National Diploma in Electrical engineering and a Higher National Diploma in 1986 both at The Polytechnic, Ibadan.
 He did Postgraduate Diploma in transport management in 1993 and Master of Public Administration in 1995 both at the University of Lagos.
 In 2016, he got his Doctorate degree in Public Administration from the University of Nigeria, Nsukka.